-Robust evidence on the various relationships between conflict violence (and other shocks) on the one hand, and social capital on the other hand, is still scarce.
-In part, this is because many studies are based on qualitative knowledge, cross sections, small and/or non-representative samples, laboratory experimental designs rather than actually observed choices, as well as on proxy behaviour such as political activities (as in De Luca, 2011).
-We deal with these limitations in this paper by using large, representative panel data on actual choices for an extended set of activities.
+Overall, the scarce and partly contradictory evidence suggests that further empirical investigations are needed to better understand the actual mechanisms through which violence interacts with citizen participation.
+In part, this knowledge gap may occur because many studies are based on qualitative knowledge, cross sectional data, small and/or non-representative samples, laboratory experimental designs rather than actually observed choices, as well as on proxy behaviour such as political activities (as in De Luca, 2011).
+One issue with these limited setting or data situations, is that insufficient control for observed and unobserved heterogeneity may occur in that cases, notably when individuals cannot be monitored over time.